 Since textbooks play a vital role in the teaching-learning process, teachers and students cannot be separated from the textbook.
-According to Tomlinson (2011, as cited in Dilla et al., 2017), the textbook is one of the tools teachers, and learners use to support their teaching and learning process.
-With this in mind, the Ministry of Education and Culture is common that textbook has been provided and measured to the applicable curriculum.
-The curriculum has become a crucial part of education because it relates to the goals, objectives, and organization of instruction (Ornstein & Hunkins, 2018).
+According to Tomlinson (2011, as cited in Dilla et al., 2017), the textbook is one tool that teachers and learners use to support their teaching and learning process.
+In this case, the Ministry of Education and Culture is standard that textbook has been provided and measured to the applicable curriculum.
+The curriculum has become a crucial part of education because it relates to the goals, objectives, and instruction organization (Ornstein & Hunkins, 2018).
 Besides, the curriculum becomes the reflection of the philosophy that is followed by society (Alwasilah, 2014 as cited in Megawati & Zuchdy, 2020).
-Indonesia applies a curriculum 2013 that focuses on developing soft skills, critical thinking, and problemsolving.
+Indonesia applies a curriculum 2013 that focuses on developing soft skills, critical thinking, and problem-solving.
 Also, the students should be able to communicate and collaborate, make innovation, and be creative (Madya, 2013).
-According to Anwar (2014), Curriculum 2013 is developed based on three aspects: philosophical, juridical, and conceptual, where those aspects are constructed using various philosophical foundations in an eclectic way (Kossasy, 2017; Suarga, 2017; Zaini, 2015).
+According to Anwar (2014), Curriculum 2013 is developed based on three aspects such as philosophical, juridical, and conceptual, where those aspects are constructed using various philosophical foundations in an eclectic way (Kossasy, 2017; Suarga, 2017; Zaini, 2015).
 Curriculum 2013 is developed to prepare for the challenges faced in the 21st century through philosophical foundations.
 It is vital to use the textbooks correlated to the philosophical foundation to reach the learning process's goals.
-Consequently, is study attempts to reveal the philosophical foundation in English textbooks under the title "Forward an English Course for Vocational School Students Grade X" to know that philosophical foundations in the textbooks correlate to the philosophical foundations in Curriculum 2013.
+Consequently, this study attempts to reveal the philosophical foundation in English textbooks under the title "Forward an English Course for Vocational School Students Grade X" to know that philosophical foundations in the textbooks correlate to the philosophical foundations in Curriculum 2013.
 The philosophical foundations implemented in curriculum 2013 are essentialism, perennialism, humanism, progressivism, social constructivism, and idealism (Tanner 1980, as cited in Hasan, 2013).

-The philosophy of essentialism is based on the philosophy of idealism and realism, which aims to stimulate the individual's intellectual growth and educate people (Ornstein & Hunkins, 2018).
+The philosophy of essentialism is based on idealism and realism, aiming to stimulate intellectual growth and educate people (Ornstein & Hunkins, 2018).
 Essentialism believes that knowledge should be transferred to the students systematically.
-While perennialism is based on realism, which aims to encourage the students to be critical thinkers, the teacher helps them think logically.
-Philosophy of humanism concerns the students who become the main actors to interpret their learning experiences and increase their positive potential that influences the process of learning (Riyanton, 2015).
+While perennialism is based on realism, which encourages the students to be critical thinkers, they think logically.
+Philosophy of humanism concerns the students who become the main actors to interpret their learning experiences and increase their positive potential that influences learning (Riyanton, 2015).
 Next is the philosophy of progressivism, which believes that the students are the center of the class and the teacher is only becoming a facilitator.
 Today, this philosophy is commonly used in the Educational context to make the students be active and involved in the discussion.
 According to Ornstein & Hunkins (2018), this philosophy is based on the philosophy of pragmatism, which supports democratic and social living so that the teacher becomes the guidance to solve the problem.
 The philosophy of social constructivism is also based on the philosophy of pragmatism, but it aims to improve and reconstruct society.
 The main goal is to educate for the changing and social reform (Ornstein & Hunkins, 2018).
 The last is the philosophy of idealism states that ideas and knowledge are the only truth, and it aims to develop students' ability to serve a better society.
 In this case, the teacher is the role model to handle the ideas through lecture and critical discussion.